 And we watched the news.

-Then suddenly a man appeared at my bedside in the dark.
+Then one night a man appeared at my bedside in the dark.
 Restrained me in iron cuffs.
-And all night, he ran his fingers over me, searching out the lines between parties, between races.
+And for hours, he ran his fingers over me, searching out the lines between parties, between races.

-I had always been hesitant, of course, but I could function.
+I had always been indecisive, of course, but I could function.
 I heard voices, but they were whispers; the overriding voice was me.
-And I could control my limbs, my movements, with decent precision, passing laws intended to help.
+And I could control my limbs, my movements, with decent precision, passing laws meant to help.

 The cognitive dissonance I’d always lived with began to shriek.
 Two voices shrieking incessantly, clawing at each other.
 Right there on the bed, I started to hemorrhage.
 And separate.
 There is my hand, bleeding from the wrist into the blanket.
 To move it now would take telekinesis.